frontstack/frontstack/README.md

 - GNU/Linux is a consistent and reliable UNIX-like OS
 - Fully portable (runs in any GNU/Linux distro)
 - No OS configuration setup or specific requirements
-- Virtualization today is lightweight
+- Virtualization today is lightweight, do not fear it!
-- One unique environment: reproducible, consistent, reliable
+- Unique environment: reproducible, consistent, reliable
 - Avoid provide support or maintain multiple platforms or dev environments
-- Most CI servers runs GNU/Linux, provide the same environment to the developers
+- Most CI servers runs GNU/Linux, provide the same environment to the end developers

 ## Installation